 exit for the same thing.

-Exit or Quit
+Exit or Quit From Vim

-Exit Without Saving
+Exit Vim Without Saving

 We have alternative usage for exiting.
-As stated previous step we can not quit from vim if file has unsaved changes.
+As stated previous step we can not quit from vim if the file has unsaved changes.
 We have

 :q! command which will quit without saving changes.

-Write or Save and Quit
+Write or Save and Quit From Vim

 save statements for the same action.
 We can not exit vim sessions without saving changes.
 We can use